 Order Extra Material

-A good guideline that can help ensure you have enough material is to measure your wall space and figure out the number of panels you think you’ll need.
+A good guideline for slatwall installation that can help ensure you have enough material is to measure your wall space and figure out the number of panels you think you’ll need.
 Then add 5% to10% for mistakes.

 Planning for miscalculations ahead of time will give you some flexibility and ensure you don’t have to put your project on hold waiting for additional panels to arrive.
 It will also reduce the shipping costs as everything will come at once rather than two separate shipping charges.